 The regulations prohibit the:

-- loading, transporting or unloading of animals in a way that could cause injury or suffering.
+- loading, transporting or unloading of animals in a way that could cause injury, suffering or death

 The regulations also establish the requirements for: